All Episodes

 Well, we have a half country with that already.

-But you but the besides, cable in Europe, give me a break.
+Besides, cable in Europe, give me a break.

 If it made sense for the cable companies to do it, it would have already been done.

-The reason that cable companies offer 60 to 250 channels, and the reason there is a basic tier, and then the various levels of uh uh elective uh packages that you can buy, is to simplify the purchase process for everybody, and then there are ways to block certain channels, childhood blocks, child limits, and this sort of thing, that you can all you can take these steps yourself rather than putting the onus on the cable company to keep it out of your house.
+And then there are ways to block certain channels, childhood blocks, child limits, and this sort of thing, that you can take these steps yourself rather than putting the onus on the cable company to keep it out of your house.

-I don't want it in my house, I didn't buy them.
+I don't want it in my house.

-Uh but the the the uh let's the one area that could really shake things up if this were to happen, let's take a look at just the cable news channels.
+But the one area that could really shake things up if this were to happen, let's take a look at just the cable news channels.

 90 million homes using television at cable.

-Rough rough figure.
+Rough figure.

-Now, they may only get uh 300,000 of them at a time watching, but they can say we are available.
+Now, they may only get 300,000 of them at a time watching, but they can say we are available.

 And if we do promotion and marketing, we can expand our audience.